Telmate/terraform-provider-proxmox/README.md

 * sshkeys - public ssh keys, one per line
 * ipconfig0 - [gw=<GatewayIPv4>] [,gw6=<GatewayIPv6>] [,ip=<IPv4Format/CIDR>] [,ip6=<IPv6Format/CIDR>]
 * ipconfig1 - optional, same as ipconfig0 format

+Alternatively, cloud-init configuration can be customized with config files that reside in a volume in the Proxmox VE server.
+Use the attribute `cicustom` to indicate the location of these files.

+* cicustom - location of cloud-config files that Proxmox will put in the generated cloud-init config iso image, e.g. `cicustom = "user=local:snippets/user_data.yaml"`.
+For more info about this attribute, see the details of the parameter `--cicustom` in the section "Custom Cloud-Init Configuration" from the [Proxmox Cloud-Init support](https://pve.proxmox.com/wiki/Cloud-Init_Support) page.

 ### Preprovision (internal alternative to Cloud-Init)